pernicious-flier/ESP32_8266_semilimes_client/README.md

 #### SendHTML function
 The *SendHTML* function is used to embed and send an HTML script within a message, the HTML will be rendered in the channel.

-	String semilimes::SendHTML(String AuthToken, String ReceiverID, String Body);
+	String semilimes::SendHTML(String AuthToken, String ReceiverID, int dest_type, String Body);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to specify if the message is for a User or a Channel (can be "semilimes_user" or "semilimes_channel")
 	Body: is the HTML script

-#### PickLocation function
+#### ReceiveLocation function
-The *PickLocation* function is meant to permit the user to choose a location on the map.
+The *ReceiveLocation* function is meant to permit the user to choose a location on the map.
 Sending this message on a selected channel, a map will be shown and a user could pick a place on the map and send it back to the client.

-	String semilimes::PickLocation(String AuthToken, String ReceiverID, String Body);
+	String semilimes::PickLocation(String AuthToken, String ReceiverID, int dest_type, String Body);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to specify if the message is for a User or a Channel (can be "semilimes_user" or "semilimes_channel")
 	Body: is the title of the message

-#### PickDate function
+#### ReceiveDate function
-The *PickDate* function is meant to permit the user to choose a Date on the calendar.
+The *ReceiveDate* function is meant to permit the user to choose a Date on the calendar.
 Sending this message on a selected channel, a calendar will be shown and a user could pick a date and send it back to the client.

-	String semilimes::PickDate(String AuthToken, String ReceiverID, String Body);
+	String semilimes::PickDate(String AuthToken, String ReceiverID, int dest_type, String Body);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to specify if the message is for a User or a Channel (can be "semilimes_user" or "semilimes_channel")
 	Body: is the title of the message

-#### PickTime function
+#### ReceiveTime function
-The *PickTime* function is meant to permit the user to choose a time.
+The *ReceiveTime* function is meant to permit the user to choose a time.
 Sending this message on a selected channel, a clock will be shown and a user could choose a time and send it back to the client.

-	String semilimes::PickTime(String AuthToken, String ReceiverID, String Body);
+	String semilimes::PickTime(String AuthToken, String ReceiverID, int dest_type, String Body);

 	AuthToken: the authentication token related to your semilimes account
-	ReceiverID: this is the channelID where you want to send the message
+	ReceiverID: this is the UserID or a ChannelID where you want to send the message
+	dest_type: this is to specify if the message is for a User or a Channel (can be "semilimes_user" or "semilimes_channel")
 	Body: is the title of the message

 In order to use the node it is necessary to feed it with a string which will be the text part of the message.